 Hip dysplasia is caused by the following:

-- Inheritable
+- genetics

-- Undernourishment
+- undernourishment

-- Excessive growth
+- excessive growth

-- Inadequate physical activity
+- inadequate physical activity

 Medial Patellar Luxation

-It is also important to note that kneecap dislocations are more common in small toy breeds.
+Note that kneecap dislocations are more common in small toy breeds.

 The severity of the condition will dictate the degree of the symptoms.
 Affected dogs usually skip or keep their affected limb up for a few paces, shaking or spreading the leg out.
-As the ailment advances, the frequency of lameness may rise.
+As the ailment advances, the severity of lameness may rise.

 Bowleggedness is a frequent symptom of this illness in puppies, and it worsens with age.
 As the knee moves more frequently out of place, the cartilage deteriorates, and the bone becomes exposed, resulting in arthritis and pain.